PROFeNoM/AlphaZero/README.md

 #### Monte Carlo Tree Search

 The Monte Carlo Tree Search (MCTS) algorithm is used for AlphaZero to make a decision.
 It is a tree-search algorithm, where the tree is built from the root node, and the leaf nodes are evaluated using a neural network.
 The tree is expanded by selecting the best child node, and the process is repeated until a leaf node is reached.

+However, because of the hardware used and the lack of parallelism, in this version the MCTS algorithm only runs for at most 150 simulations, which is too low to find great move/to learn during the early game.
+At least ~4.5 times the number of legal moves should be simulated.
+That is why the agent performs quite well in the end-game, but really poorly during the other phases.

 _Simulations_